verification-explorer/systemverilog-clocking-blocks-tutorial/tutorial/01_introduction.md

 ![verilog event scheduler](/figures/verilog_event_scheduler.png "verilog event scheduler")

-Following is a plot from analog simulation of the xor flop
+Following is a plot from analog simulation of the xor flop In this plot we can see the flop output is changing 47ps after rise of clock (tCQ) and the xor output which is also flop input chnages 33ps after flop output changes (tProp). so we can see that unlike digital plot, flop input and output are not changing at the same time.

 ![xor flop_analog_plot](/figures/xor_ff_analog_plot.png "xor flop analog_plot")